Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 The community names twelve archetypes but the skill tree has three main branches plus a shared Core hub.
 Survivor sits inside the Ranger branch as a cluster, not a fourth tree.
 Every Survivor point goes through Ranger trunk nodes you would already be picking up: the Dexterity ladder, bow and dagger damage scaling, the basic Multishot prerequisite chain.

-This matters for skill point economy.
-The 184-point budget at level 45 covers Ranger trunk plus the Survivor cluster plus a partial second cluster.
-You are deciding how deep into Survivor to push relative to Ranger damage nodes, not whether to take Ranger at all.
+This matters for skill point economy, and it matters more after Update 8.
+The 184-point budget at level 45 covers Ranger trunk plus the Survivor cluster plus a partial second cluster, but the reworked tree spends those points harder.
+You are deciding how deep into Survivor to push relative to Ranger damage nodes, and with the bow's multiplier stacks worth less than they used to be, pushing deeper into Survivor costs you less than it once did.
+Take the stamina core; the bow damage you give up matters less now.

 The cluster's defining nodes are stamina pool, stamina recovery rate, dodge roll efficiency, and item:rebound-134.
 Rebound is the load-bearing skill: it returns stamina on a successful dodge.
 With Rebound active, every dodge fuels the next dodge, which is exactly the loop a solo player needs when no tank is pulling aggro off you.